Technical Diagnostic

 Recover organic traffic after a redesign or replatform by isolating what changed in URLs, templates, rendering, metadata, or crawl signals before the drop compounds.

-A redesign or replatform can look fine in the browser while search traffic drops because URLs, templates, internal links, or rendered signals changed underneath the visual layer.
-Recovery starts by comparing the old and live estates, including URL and canonical mapping, rendered HTML, metadata parity, structured data, sitemap and robots behaviour, then prioritising fixes by commercial route value rather than running a generic SEO audit.
+A redesign or replatform can look fine in the browser whilst search traffic drops because URLs, templates, internal links, or rendered signals changed underneath the visual layer.
+Recovery starts by comparing the old and live estates, including URL and canonical mapping, rendered HTML, metadata parity, structured data, sitemap, and robots behaviour, then prioritising fixes by commercial route value rather than running a generic SEO audit.

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.